Norbert250/code-of-africa/README.md

 This repository contains a photo gallery application and two JavaScript challenges.
 Contributions are welcomed!

 ## Photo Gallery Application
 To implement an interactive photo gallery, I used the provided Figma designs as my starting point.
 Starting with an HTML boilerplate, I included a section tag in the body.
 Using Flexbox, I displayed the elements as columns to meet the required design.
-No CSS frameworks or JavaScript were utilized.
+No CSS frameworks or JavaScript frameworks were utilized.

 ### How to Run the Application
 1. **Online**: Visit [this website](https://strong-pony-4bb58d.netlify.app/).